sounisi5011/metalsmith-postcss2/README.md

     }
     ```

-*   An array of the values ​​described above.
+*   An array of the values described above.
 Arrays can recurse indefinitely

     ```js
     [